Tocea/pdt-standalone-parser/README.md

       <version>1.0.0</version>
     </dependency>

-To parse a php4 file you may use the following code :
+To parse a php4 file, use the following code :

     ASTParser parser = ASTParser.newParser(PHPVersion.PHP4);
     Program ast = parser.setSource(new File("<your file>"));